Assessment & Taxation

 Municipal Property Tax Mill Rates

-The municipal mill rates set for the 2020 tax year are as follows, Council determines the Mill Rate Factors & Mill Rates every year after Budget is adopted:
+The municipal mill rates for the 2021 tax year are as follows, Council determines the Mill Rate Factors & Mill Rates every year after Budget is adopted

 |Property Class||Mill Rate||Mill Rate Factor|